machal/cssmine-content/content/building.md

 };
 ```

 First, you need to configure `less`, `cssmin` and `watch` plugins in order to
-create `css` and `default` „task aliases".
+create `css` and `default` “task aliases”.
 Then you can add a queue of other
 tasks.

 At the beginning of a project, you just run a `default` task using the `grunt`
-command and you can track file changes.
+command and then you can track file changes.

 See more at [gruntjs.com](http://gruntjs.com/).

 Gulp
 ----

-Gulp can do basically the same as Grunt but it's faster and configures tasks
+Gulp can do basically the same things as Grunt but it's faster and configures
-using Javascript.
+tasks using Javascript.
 Therefore, it is easier to generalize stuff and is more
-suitable for programmers or larger projects.
+suitable for programmers and larger projects.

 See more at [gulpjs.com](http://gulpjs.com/).